opentok/OpenTok-Ruby-SDK/sample/Broadcast/README.md

    end
 ```

-This handler simply
+This handler generates the three strings that the client (JavaScript) needs to connect
-generates the three strings that the client (JavaScript) needs to connect to the session: `api_key`,
+to the session: `apiKey`, `sessionId`, and `token`.
+The `initialBroadcastId` is the broadcast ID,
-`session_id` and `token`.
-The `initialBroadcastId` is the broadcast id , `focusStreamId` is the stream id which has the current
+`focusStreamId` is the stream ID that has the current focus (if there is one), and
-focus and `initialLayout` is the initial layout for the current broadcast which is being started.
-After the user
+`initialLayout` is the initial layout for the current broadcast in progress (if there is one).
-has connected to the session, they press the
+(We will discuss focus stream and broadcast layout below.)

-'Start Broadcast' button, which sends an XHR (or Ajax) request to the <http://localhost:4567/start>
+In the host page, the user presses the 'Start Broadcast' button, which sends an XHR (or Ajax)
-URL.
+request to the <http://localhost:4567/start> URL.
 The route handler for this URL is shown below:

 ```ruby
   post '/start' do